j3k0/mcp-brain-tools/README.md

 This happens automatically - the user simply has a normal conversation with the assistant, and the memory system works behind the scenes to maintain context across sessions.

+### Intelligent Entity Management

+MCP Memory includes smart handling of entity creation and updates:

+- When attempting to create an entity that already exists, the system returns the existing entity data with guidance on how to extend it with new information
+- The system intelligently differentiates between creating new entities and updating existing ones
+- Entity relationships are automatically maintained even when information is updated

 ## 🧰 Admin Tools

 MCP Memory includes a comprehensive admin CLI for maintaining your knowledge graph: